Skip to content

 We plan on being in Vernal even before the jamboree to do research and scout routes and boondock camping areas.
 As we get better intel (I am working with last year’s maps, so checking for random trail closures, etc.) and closer to the event, more details will be available.
 As always, you can join for any or all days.

 As for accommodations in Vernal, there are several campground options, including a KOA and other similar ones in and near town.
-You could stay at a hotel in Vernal for the length of this whole trip; the boondocking place is 20 miles from town, and trailering would be required on all US Highways.
+You could stay at a hotel in Vernal for the duration of the trip.
+The boondocking site is only 20 miles from town; note that trailering would be required on all US Highways.

 OHV Riding part